 Next time I will discuss a few of the essentials of winning at the micros such as a good HUD setup and table selection.

-Click through here to read more on Nathan "Blackrain79" Williams' blog, and to buy a copy of his book: Crushing the Microstakes.
+Read more on Nathan "Blackrain79" Williams' blog and buy a copy of his book Crushing the Microstakes there too!